CodeDead/opal/README.md

 #### Portable image

-You can create a portable image by running the `jpackageImage` Gradle task:
+You can create a portable image by running the `jpackageImage` Gradle task on a Linux host:
 ```shell
 ./gradlew jpackageImage
 ```

 ## Dependencies

-A couple of dependencies are required in order to build Opal:
+A couple of dependencies are required in order to build Opal.
+Some of which require a specific host machine, especially if you're targeting a specific platform and installation method.

+The following dependencies are universal:

 * [JDK16](https://openjdk.java.net/projects/jdk/16/)
 * [JavaFX](https://openjfx.io/)